FangYang970206/Leetcode/README.md

 - Unknown

 # Example
-Problem20:Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
+Problem20: Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

 C++ version(faster than 100% of cpp submissions and memory usage beats 99.62% of cpp submissions):
 ```C++